 Things to Do at Golden Spike NHS

 Golden Spike NHS has a small Visitor Center with a film describing the events of May 10, 1869, and a good display of railroad building techniques.
 Outside is the real fun!

 From May 1st through mid-October, there is a locomotive demonstration.
 The Jupiter arrives from the west at 10:00 am, followed by the No. 119 from the east at 10:30 am.
 Make sure to time your visit for this demonstration!

-During the locomotive demonstration, the ranger does a great job of sharing anecdotes about building the replica locomotives, the Driving of the Last Spike ceremony, etc. We shared a few of them here, but kept plenty secret for your visit.
+During the locomotive demonstration, the ranger does a great job of sharing anecdotes about building the replica locomotives, the Driving of the Last Spike ceremony, and more.
+We shared a few of them here but kept plenty secret for your visit.

 Saturdays between Memorial Day and Labor Day, there is a full reenactment of the Driving of the Last Spike Site ceremony.
 We visited on a weekday, but the reenactment sounds entertaining, especially if you know someone picked for audience participation.